tobinquadros/ubuntu-base/README.md

 find Ubuntu images and hashes [here](http://releases.ubuntu.com).

-To create a USB Drive from an Ubuntu .iso:
+If for some reason you want to just create a USB Drive from an Ubuntu .iso:

 ```sh
 ./make_usb.sh  # then follow prompts
 ```

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request